 Harbor House Café is a historic café that never closes.
 Since 1939, the café has been serving breakfast, lunch and dinner for 24 hours a day.
 The extensive menu includes a variety of classic dishes from pancakes and waffles to omelets and steak chili, soups, salads and sandwiches are on deck for a filling dinner.

-Mrs. Olsen’s Coffee Hut has gargantuan portions that feed the local military base as well as families looking for a full meal.
-Mrs. Olsen’s outgrew its original hut and now fills a large space overlooking the harbor so that the sea air can help you work up an appetite for plate-sized pancakes, chili filled omelets and huge burgers.
+Mrs. Olson’s Coffee Hut has gargantuan portions that feed the local military base as well as families looking for a full meal.
+Mrs. Olson’s outgrew its original hut and now fills a large space overlooking the harbor so that the sea air can help you work up an appetite for plate-sized pancakes, chili filled omelets and huge burgers.

 Since 1951, Hi-Lo Café has been a family owned business serving travelers and locals alike.
 Although the property has been updated over the years, some things remain the same.
 Like the family’s love of hospitality and offering quality food.
 You can find platters of food as well as smaller portions if you’re not a big eater.